mmfehring/open-context-jupyter/README.md

 ## ANTH 641 Week 6_2

 Use the markdown file in this repo to guide your exercise.
 This was adapted from the original Open Context notebook by Eric Kansa.
+Make sure to fork this repo and set up your own mybinder.org environment to run the Jupyter notebooks - copy the binder link and replace the one above.